zhengxwen/SNPRelate/README.md

 | snpgdsPCASampLoading | X |
 | snpgdsPCASNPLoading  | X |

-`X`: fully supported;  `.`: partially supported; `P`: POPCNT instruction.
+`X: fully supported;  .: partially supported;  P: POPCNT instruction.`

-* Install the package from the source code with the support of Intel SIMD Intrinsics:
+### Install the package from the source code with the support of Intel SIMD Intrinsics:

 You have to customize the package compilation, see: [CRAN: Customizing-package-compilation](http://cran.r-project.org/doc/manuals/r-release/R-admin.html#Customizing-package-compilation)